In this blog on DevOps vs Agile, we will be covering the following topics:

 What is Agile?

-To learn more about Agile, click on this Agile Certification Course provided by Intellipaat and get to learning.
+To learn more about Agile, click on this Agile Training provided by Intellipaat and get to learning.

 Let’s learn about the benefits of Agile in this DevOps vs Agile blog.